Irreducible Highest Weight Representations Of The Simple n-Lie Algebra: Main definitions

 \subsection{n-Lie modules}

-\begin{defi} A vector space $M$ is called an $n$-Lie module for the $n$-Lie algebra $V$, if on the direct sum $V\oplus M$ there is the structure of an $n$-Lie algebra, such that the following conditions are satisfied: \begin{itemize} \item $V$ is a subalgebra; \item $M$ is an abelian ideal, i.e. when at least two slots of the $n$-bracket are occupied by elements in $M$ the result is 0. \end{itemize} \end{defi}
+In this section we assume that $V$ is an $n$-Lie algebra such that the map $\tilde{ad}:\wedge^{n-1}V\to \textrm{End}(\wedge^\bullet V)$ is skew-symmetric. \begin{defi} A vector space $M$ is called an $n$-Lie module for the $n$-Lie algebra $V$, if on the direct sum $V\oplus M$ there is the structure of an $n$-Lie algebra, such that the following conditions are satisfied: \begin{itemize} \item $V$ is a subalgebra; \item $M$ is an abelian ideal, i.e. when at least two slots of the $n$-bracket are occupied by elements in $M$ the result is 0. \end{itemize} \end{defi}